SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 }
 ```

-> You'll also an "OK" surrounded by blank lines, but this is again sent to STDERR.
-From now on the executable examples will include redirecting STDERR to `/dev/null` to avoid the empty lines and "OK" - but bear in mind this is an extreme workaround because it would prevent any real errors from being displayed.
-This "OK" item output is being discussed internally.

 ### Parsing JSON output the wrong way

 With the JSON output above, you might be tempted to parse the datacenter information as plain text, as the JSON appears naturally pretty-printed with property & value pairs on separate lines.
 Here's an example of that: